 In the healthcare field, customer centricity is NOT a given.
 In fact in many conferences and panel discussions in health tech, leading luminaries predict that we will not have a consumer-focused healthcare system for many more years to come.

 What’s in the way?
-Healthcare is a massive $3 Trillion that is 17.5% of our GDP, and is based fundamentally on delivering services, paid through third parties, and doctors and healthcare administrators who are more resistant to change.
+Healthcare is a massive $3 Trillion that is almost 18% of our GDP, and is based fundamentally on delivering services, paid through third parties, and doctors and healthcare administrators who are more resistant to change.

 While the Centers for Medicare and Medicaid Services (CMS), private insurers and self-insured employers aim to shift a bulk of those payments to value based care, a type of pay for performance measured in health care outcomes, everyone expects a hybrid system for the foreseeable future.
 Value-based programs (payment deals tied to health outcomes) will exist on top of a dominant logic business model that is still based on services (payment tied to the quantity of hospital stays, MRIs, or hip replacement surgeries).